srjefers/spark-workshop/exercises/spark-structured-streaming-exercise-Streaming-CSV-Datasets.md

 Develop a standalone Spark Structured Streaming application (using IntelliJ IDEA) that runs a streaming query that loads CSV files and prints their content out to the console.

-The query should use `csv` format for the streaming source and `console` for the streaming sink.
+The query should use `csv` streaming source and `console` streaming sink.

 Use `sbt package` and `spark-submit` to run the application.